School of Environmental Planning (BPl)

 Students must ensure that all prerequisites are fulfilled prior to registering in any course.

-Students are encouraged to use the general electives to take a minor offered in areas of Geography and Political Science, First Nation Studies, or other fields associated with community development.
+Students are encouraged to use the general electives to take a minor offered in areas of Geography, Political Science, First Nations Studies, or other fields associated with community development.

 Minor in Planning